 The only permanently distinguishing features of your recruits are their race and gender.
 Gender won’t affect anything but appearance and restricting the potential glamour you can use.
 The reason you may prefer having recruits of one race over another is because of Squadron Chemistry.

 Every recruit can have a bonus called Chemistry, which thematically makes your units better based on who they are teamed up with.
 There are two components: a condition and a reward.
 The condition is often about the party makeup, and usually concerns race or class combinations.
-There is also a condition that just requires the recruit to be above level 50.
+There is also a really easy condition that just requires the recruit to be above level 50.

 The Chemistry reward is either a boost to the recruit’s attributes or earned experience, or a chance to receive bonuses at the end of the assigned mission.
-For example, a Chemistry reward may give you materia, crafters’ scrips, Contemporary Warfare books, or gil.
+For example, a Chemistry reward may give you materia, scrips, Contemporary Warfare books, MGP, or gil.

-Chemistry can be changed as well.
+Chemistry can be changed as well, although there’s no way to hunt down a specific one.
 When a recruit returns from a mission there is a chance that a new Chemistry will be discovered.
 Interact with the recruit in the Barracks and you’ll see their current and new potential Chemistries.
-Simply select ‘Confirm Chemistry’ at the bottom of the window to change to the new one.
+Simply select the ‘Confirm Chemistry’ lightning bolt icon at the bottom of the window, and then press OK to change to the new one.

-The potential Chemistry only lasts until the next mission, so if you don’t ‘Confirm Chemistry’, it will be lost as soon as you take on a new mission, where you may or may not be offered a new one, in blue text on the Mission Debriefing Window.
+You only have until the next mission to decide whether to change Chemistry, so if you don’t ‘Confirm Chemistry’, it will be lost as soon as you take on a new mission, where you may or may not be offered a new one, in blue text on the Mission Debriefing Window.

 Some recruits already have Chemistry when they apply to join your Squadron.
 Make sure to check these in case they’ve got a valuable one.
 It may be reason enough to enlist them into your unit if it saves you the trouble of trying to reroll Chemistry later.